jaw039/CSE151A-Project/README.md

 grid = GridSearchCV(SVR(), params, cv=5, scoring='r2')
 grid.fit(X_train_scaled, y_train)
 ```
+### 3.4a Model 1 Enhancement
+- **Position-Specific Filtering:** Focus on fantasy-relevant players (RB1/RB2 only)
+- **Feature Scaling:** StandardScaler normalization
+- **Validation Strategy:** 80/20 train-test split with cross-validation

-### 3.3a Model 2 Development
+### 3.3b Model 2 Development
 **Principal Component Analysis (PCA) + K-means Clustering Implementation:**
 - **Justification:** Chosen for its ability to analyze multiple different statistical categories and plot players against each other in different positions to analyze their value against other positions
 - **Features:** 2024 performance metrics (rushing yards, rushing touchdowns, receiving yards, receiving touchdowns, receptions, passing yards, passing touchdowns, interceptions)
 - **Principal Component Analysis** Found two most variant components tracked passing play and rushing play.
 When plotted against each other it formed a triangular branchning scatter plot.
+- **K-means Clustering** Used K-means clustering on Principal Component formed features to find patterns in our data.

-### 3.4 Model Enhancement
+### 3.4b Model 2 Enhancement
-- **Position-Specific Filtering:** Focus on fantasy-relevant players (RB1/RB2 only)
-- **Feature Scaling:** StandardScaler normalization
-- **Validation Strategy:** 80/20 train-test split with cross-validation
+- **Position-Specific Labeling:** Using Different K-values for our K-means Clustering yielded more clusters with different kinds of players in each cluster.
+- **Comparison across Positions** The Principal Component Analysis gave us a representation of our data allowing us to compare players across all positions from RB, QB, TE, WR, despite the vastly different roles each of these play on the field
+- **Evaluation of Z-score to Fantasy Percentile** Taking the Z-score of every player in the PCA graph, and comparing it against their season fantasy scores gives us the following graph:

 ## 4. Data Exploration and Analysis �